brianhallerweb/UlanMedia/README.md

+### Naming convention

-The file naming convention is organized around the the observational type (row type) of each spreadsheet.
+The page names are organized around the the observational type (row type) of each spreadsheet.
 For example, widgets_for_one_campaign means a spreadsheet where each row is a widget in one particular campaign.